 Overview of ZKsync’s Storage Proofs

 ZKsync is a layer-2 scaling solution for Ethereum, designed to increase transaction throughput and reduce fees while maintaining the security and decentralization of the Ethereum network.
 It operates as a rollup that posts state roots and Zero Knowledge proofs to Ethereum, ensuring the integrity of computations performed on ZKsync.
 Although ZKsync is an EVM-compatible blockchain, it uses a different hashing method called Blake2, which differs from Ethereum’s SHA-256 hashing algorithm.
-Merkle Patricia Tree Ethereum uses a specialized Merkle tree method called the Merkle Patricia tree, which enables anyone to generate storage proofs that verify a specific piece of storage is part of the state root and is valid.
+Ethereum uses a specialized Merkle tree method called the Merkle Patricia tree, which enables anyone to generate storage proofs that verify a specific piece of storage is part of the state root and is valid.
 This allows us to prove that data on a rollup is authentic and integrated into the rollup’s state on Ethereum.
 This is similar for ZKsync, but with a key difference: the hashing method.
 To prove a storage slot on ZKsync, you need to use the Blake2 algorithm.
-Merkle Patricia Tree Clave utilizes storage slots at CCIP read, to explain it let’s look at how CCIP works at a fundamental level.
+Clave utilizes storage slots at CCIP read, to explain it let’s look at how CCIP works at a fundamental level.

 The Cross Chain Interoperability Protocol (CCIP Read) is a client-side protocol designed to facilitate off-chain data retrieval in a secure and decentralized manner.
 It introduces the OffchainLookup error, which acts as a trigger for the client to handle specific off-chain data requests.